 Phosphorus Deficiency in Corn

 Corn usually displays no obvious P deficiency symptoms other than a general stunting of the plant during early growth.
 However, young plants can become purple in color under severe stress from P deficiency (Figure 1).
 The degree of purpling can be influenced by the genetic makeup of the plant, with some corn products showing much greater discoloration than others.
 These symptoms can also be mistaken for other stresses such as soil compaction or herbicide injury.
-Additionally, purple coloring can also be caused by an accumulation of a purple pigment, anthocyanin, that results in the purple coloring.
+Additionally, purple coloring can also be caused by an accumulation of a purple pigment, anthocyanin.
 This can be confused with P deficiency.
-While not completely understood, the purpling may be the result of bright sunny days and cool nights (40 to 50° F when plants are in the V3 to V6 growth stage.
+While not completely understood, the purpling may be the result of bright sunny days and cool nights (40 to 50° F) when plants are in the V3 to V6 growth stage.
 Phosphorus is highly mobile in plants, and when deficient, it can be translocated from old plant tissue to young, actively growing areas.
 As the plant matures, P is translocated into the reproductive areas of the plant, where high-energy requirements are needed for the formation of seeds.
 Phosphorus deficiency late in the growing season can affect both seed development and normal crop maturity.

 Soil testing is the most important tool in P management as it can reveal soil P levels, soil pH, and help determine the recommended application amount of P needed for the corn crop.
 Fertilizer recommendations will account for both the uptake and removal of P by the crop.
 Each bushel of corn harvested per acre removes approximately 0.43 lb of P2O5 (phosphorus oxide).
-Corn cut for silage removes significantly more at 3 lb/acre of P2O5 since the majority of the above ground tissue is harvested.
+Corn cut for silage removes significantly more at 3 lb/acre of P2O5 since most of the above ground tissue is harvested.
 It is important to apply fertilizers based on the values of the soil test and apply the needed P levels based on the use of the corn crop

 Because of P immobility and soil fixation, placement of fertilizer P can affect its availability to plants.
 Phosphorus fertilizer can be applied broadcast or in a concentrated band.
 Broadcasting and mixing P in the soil can maximize the probability of root contact with the fertilizer.
 At the same time, the added fertilizer is in greater contact with absorbing surfaces in the soil, thereby increasing P-fixation.
 Applying the fertilizer in a concentrated band can minimize contact with the soil and reduce the fixation that might occur.
 During the first six weeks after planting before corn plant roots reach the middle of the rows, P that is band-placed close to the corn row is more likely to be available for plant uptake than if the same amount of P was broadcast applied over the entire soil surface.
 Splitting the application of P between broadcast and band can help to maximize corn yields.